 The Modern Slavery Act of 2015 requires certain businesses to provide disclosure concerning their efforts, if any, to address the issues of slavery and human trafficking in their supply chains.
 The disclosures are intended to provide clients with the ability to make better, more informed choices about the company which they support.

-Campbells Prime Meat Ltd is committed to maintaining and improving systems and processes to avoid complicity in human rights violations related to our own operations and that of our supply chain.
+Campbells Prime Meat Ltd is committed to maintain and improving systems and processes to avoid complicity in human rights violations related to our own operations and that of our supply chain.
 Campbells Prime Meat Ltd recognises that slavery and human trafficking can occur in many forms.
-Therefore, throughout this disclosure, we use the terms “slavery and human trafficking” to encompass various forms of coerced labour.
+Therefore, throughout this disclosure we use the terms “slavery and human trafficking” to encompass various forms of coerced labour.

 Our procedures direct employees to consider short-term and long-term impacts on human rights and the community when making business decisions, and to report potential issues as soon as they are identified.

 We encourage anyone (including employees, sub-contractors, suppliers and clients) to report in good faith any issues or concerns about potential ethics, human rights, legal or regulatory violations, including improper or unethical business practices such as fraud or bribery.

 Last updated 17/10/2018